sandialabs/Polymers/README.md

 [dependencies]
 polymers = "*"
 ```
-The `*` represents the newest released version of the crate, and should be changed to a specific version.

 To use the latest edition of the library, add the GitHub repository to Cargo.toml:

 ```toml